catalog header

 www.gonzaga.edu/cce

-For over 25 years CCE has been putting Gonzaga’s mission into action through a wide spectrum of volunteer and community engaged learning projects.
+For nearly 30 years CCE has been putting Gonzaga’s mission into action through a wide spectrum of volunteer and community engaged learning projects.
 CCE’s programs offer you the opportunity to develop a personal commitment to service, social justice, and leadership.
-We take seriously the Jesuit mission of forming “women and men for and with others.”
+We take seriously the Jesuit mission of forming “people for and with others.”
 You can find our office in the Hemmingson Center.
 CCE serves as a resource center for students, faculty, alumni, and community partners.

-Gonzaga University has offered community-engaged learning (also known as service-learning) courses for over 25 years.
-These classes are taught across the curriculum and offered by the various schools, including the Law School.
-Over 1500 students are actively engaged in community-engaged learning each year.
+Housed within the Center are the following programs and initiatives: Community-Engaged Learning Gonzaga University has offered community-engaged learning (also known as service-learning) courses for nearly 30 years.
+These classes are taught across the curriculum and offered by the various schools.
+Nearly 1200 students are actively engaged in community-engaged learning each year.
 This office coordinates service fairs each semester which invite non-profit agencies to campus to share opportunities and recruit student volunteers.

-Our winter break immersion, Justice in January, is a week-long immersion experience where students explore the realities of immigration and border issues along the U.S./Mexico border and enter into dialogue with individuals impacted by immigration, community leaders, non-profits and government agencies.
-During the immersion, students cross the border to learn from, and serve with organizations that provide assistance to and accompany migrants.
+Advocacy & Immersion Programs CCE’s provides opportunities for students to engage in issue advocacy through on-campus events and immersion experiences which explore relevant social justice issues impacting communities visited.
+Programs include Ignatian Advocacy and our winter break immersion, Justice in January, a week-long immersion experience where students explore the realities of immigration and border issues along the U.S./Mexico border and enter into dialogue with individuals impacted by immigration, community leaders, non-profits and government agencies.

 Center for Cura Personalis (CCP)